 Post operative pain medication at home

-We go overboard on pain control, and in addition to all the pain medications already mentioned, we use the cold laser to minimize swelling and post operative pain at the incision site while your pet is still under anesthesia.
+We go overboard on pain control, and in addition to all the pain medications already mentioned, we use the cold laser (therapy or companion laser) to minimize swelling and post operative pain at the incision site while your pet is still under anesthesia.
 This cat is getting this treatment after its spay (OVH) surgery.

 Here it is in action after a dog neuter